 Fig. 9 Maximum equivalent stress of upper tool carrier

-It can be seen from Figures 7, 8 and 9 that the maximum deformation of the upper carriage in Y direction occurs at blade C, and the maximum deformation in Z direction occurs at blade D.
+From Figures 7, 8, and 9, it can be observed that the maximum deformation of the upper carriage in the Y direction occurs at blade C, while the maximum deformation in the Z direction occurs at blade D. Both deformations are less than 1 mm, fulfilling the design requirements.

-The maximum equivalent stress occurs at the E position of the upper tool carrier under the action of the hydraulic cylinder.
+The maximum equivalent stress occurs at position E of the upper tool carrier under the influence of the hydraulic cylinder.
+The stress on the blade is minimal and demonstrates good stiffness.

 4. Frame modal analysis

-The four modes of vibration are shown in Figure 10, and the natural frequencies, amplitudes and modal shapes of the four structural modes of vibration are shown in Table 3.
+The four modes of vibration are shown in Figure 10, and Table 3 displays the natural frequencies, amplitudes, and modal shapes of the four structural modes of vibration.

 Fig. 10 The four modes of vibration